Edited and updated: April 2014

 - Show her ways to connect with her body and relax her pelvic tissues so that she can use this in labour if needed.
 Jenny Blyth and Fiona Hallinen run fantastic workshops about this.

-- If the woman is planning a hospital birth she will need to be prepared for hospital practices including directed pushing – a Doula and a birth plan will help.
+- If the woman is planning a hospital birth she will need to be prepared for hospital practices including directed pushing – a Doula and a birth plan can help.
 The Maternity Coalition have a good info sheet aimed at parents.

 - Avoid interfering with the physiological process ie. only do or say something if it is really necessary.